Royal Palace of Brussels: Goya Room

 Initially a billiard room, the Goya Room has since 1905 housed three tapestries woven at the Royal Tapestry Factory of Santa Bárbara from designs by Francisco de Goya: The Dance, The Little Blind Man and The Water Carrier.
 These tapestries were offered by Queen Isabella II of Spain to Leopold I.

 Small and Large White Drawing Rooms

 Like the Empire Room, the Small and Large White Drawing Rooms are among the oldest parts of the palace.
 The original 18th-century decorations have been preserved.
-The Empire style furniture, a wedding present given by King Louis-Philippe of France to his daughter Louise of Orléans and Leopold I, still bears its original decoration in the Beauvais tapestry.
+The Empire style furniture, a wedding present given by King Louis Philippe I of the French to his daughter Louise of Orléans and Leopold I, still bears its original Beauvais tapestry decoration.

 The Small White Drawing Room is decorated with portraits of Louise and her parents, Louis-Philippe and Princess Maria Amalia of Naples and Sicily.

 Venice Staircase

 Built by Balat between 1868 and 1872, the Venice Staircase owes its name to the large oils on canvas representing different views of Venice.
 Painted by Jean-Baptiste Van Moer in 1867 (while the painter was using his Prix de Rome to visit Italy), they represent Saint Mark's Square, the Grand Canal and the inner courtyard of the Doge's Palace.
 Other paintings, representing the Piazzetta and the Porta della Carta were later commissioned by Leopold II from the artist and installed in a small annex corridor.